MISP/MISP/README.md

 Contributing
 ------------

+If you are interested to contribute to the MISP project, review our [contributing page](CONTRIBUTING.md).
+There are many ways to contribute and participate to the project.

 Please see our [Code of conduct](code_of_conduct.md).

 Feel free to fork the code, play with it, make some patches and send us the pull requests via the [issues](https://github.com/MISP/MISP/issues).